 The speed control unit governed speed setting is factory set at approximately engine idle speed.
-(1000 Hz. speed sensor signal) The speed switch is factory set at its maximum speed setting.
-(10,000 Hz. speed sensor signal)
+(1000 Hz. speed sensor signal)

-Crank the engine with D.C. battery power applied to the governor system.
-The actuator will energize fully to the maximum fuel position until the engine starts.
-The governor system should control the engine at low idle speed.
+Crank the engine with DC power applied to the governor system.
+The actuator will energize to the maximum fuel position until the engine starts.
+The governor system should control the engine at a low idle speed.
 If the engine is unstable after starting, turn the GAIN and STABILITY adjustments counterclockwise until the engine is stable.